Azure/enterprise-azure-policy-as-code/Docs/start-changes.md

 # Changes in v10.0.0

 > [!CAUTION]
-> Read the [breaking changes](#breaking-changes-in-v1000) carefully and adjust your environment accordingly.
+> Read the **breaking changes** below carefully and adjust your environment accordingly.

 ## Breaking Changes in v10.0.0